Umoren/spam-filter/README.md

 # Spam_Filter
-Building a machine learning model to classify emails as spam or not spam
+Building a machine learning model to classify emails as spam or non-spam.
+Flask REST Api in spam.py.